Skip to main content Skip to secondary navigation

 Faculty Mentor Eligibility

-All projects supported by an Undergraduate Research Student Grant must be conducted under the guidance of a qualifying Stanford faculty mentor.
+All projects supported by a Student Grant must be conducted under the guidance of a qualifying Stanford faculty mentor.
 A student's project may draw upon the guidance of more than one mentor; however, at least one mentor must meet all of the following criteria:

 • Is Academic Council faculty OR University Medical Line faculty OR is approved by a department or interdepartmental program (IDP) as a qualifying honors/capstone advisor.